A Reliable Integrated System

 Our air, marine, and ground transportation systems are among the world’s most advanced and we continue to expand highways, rail, and road infrastructure.

-The Pacific Gateway Alliance is a unique partnership among the key transportation providers in British Columbia and Canada.
-Governments work with port services and national rail companies to create an integrated, efficient, reliable supply chain.
+All levels of governments work with port services and national rail companies to create an integrated, efficient and reliable supply chain.

 Air Travel and Cargo Transport

-B.C. is well-positioned with its access to European, North American, and Asian markets.
-A system of some 39 certified airports provides fast transportation options for passengers and freight in every corner of British Columbia and around the world.
-In total, B.C.'s aviation sector includes more than 39 certified airports, and many heliports, airstrips and water aerodromes that connect passengers and freight to their destinations and provide important community services such as medevac and forest fire protection.
+British Columbia is well-positioned to access markets in North America Asia and Europe.
+A system of 36 certified airports provides fast transportation options for passengers and freight in every corner of British Columbia to destinations around the world.
+B.C.'s aviation sector also includes many heliports, airstrips and water aerodromes that connect passengers and freight to their destinations and provide important community services such as medevac and forest fire protection.

-Vancouver International Airport is B.C.'s primary facility for international passenger travel and cargo movement.
+Vancouver International Airport is British Columbia's primary facility for international passenger travel and cargo movement.
 Several other B.C. airports, including Prince George, Kelowna, Kamloops, Victoria, Nanaimo, Comox, Abbotsford, and Cranbrook, have completed infrastructure investments to grow their international traffic as market opportunities develop.
-Canada was ranked #1 on air transport infrastructure in the World Economic Forum 2017 report on Travel and Tourism Competitiveness, for the second year in a row.
+Canada was ranked #1 in air transport infrastructure in the World Economic Forum 2017 report on Travel and Tourism Competitiveness, for the second year in a row.

 Vancouver International Airport (YVR) is Canada’s busiest passenger and freight air link to Asia.
 YVR will invest $5.6 billion on expanded terminals, new taxiways and improved roads and bridges to attract new carriers, improve the travel experience and more effectively move cargo over the next twenty years.

 Vancouver International Airport: Key Facts

 - YVR services 125 non-stop destinations around the world.